 new breed is almost as sassy as New Orleans itself.
 “It’s uncut and it’s honest, and at times it’s very female, at times it’s very male in a female way; it’s androgynous.
 It’s blatant, it’s cocky, it’s confident, it’s all the things that, to me, embody the city,” explains DAWN.

-Her decision to go vegan has been celebrated by the animal rights organization, PETA – she’s shot two ad campaigns for them – but DAWN’s not one to judge.
-She says, “I’ll never look at anyone for choosing to have whatever dietary choices they have, because coming from a city like where I come from, trust me, I get why you eat meat.
+Her decision to go vegan has been celebrated by the animal rights organisation, PETA – she’s shot two ad campaigns for them – but DAWN’s not one to judge.
+“I’ll never look at anyone for choosing to have whatever dietary choices they have," she says, "because coming from a city like where I come from, trust me, I get why you eat meat.
 Because it’s New Orleans.
 It’s good.”